Scientists discover 'Farout,' the most distant solar system object ever seen

 Speed, of course, is relative.
 Earth orbits the sun at roughly 19 miles per second, according to Sheppard.
 Farout orbits at about 1 mile per second.
 At that speed, he said, it likely takes Farout "more than 1,000 years to complete one revolution" around the sun.

-Pluto takes about 248 years to complete one orbit of the sun.
+Pluto, which since 2006 has been considered a dwarf planet, is currently at a distance of about 34 AU.
+It takes Pluto about 248 years to complete one orbit of the sun.

 Farout is thought to be a roughly spherical object about 300 miles in diameter.
 Its pinkish hue suggests that it is rich in ice, but little else is known about the object.